 The uptake of cryptocurrencies in remittance markets has been initially slow, given the lack infrastructure within low- and middle-income economies to turn cryptocurrencies into tangible monetary value.
-But as the ubiquity and liquidity of cryptocurrencies increase, people who transfer money globally will have to decide whether to use currencies such as BitCoin and Ethereum to transfer funds, or stick to the more traditional methods and companies, such as Western Union.
+But as the ubiquity and liquidity of cryptocurrencies increase, people who transfer money globally will have to decide whether to use currencies such as Bitcoin and Litecoin to transfer funds, or stick to the more traditional methods and companies, such as Western Union.

-Here are some of the benefits of crypto above and beyond traditional money transfers.
+Here are some of the benefits of crypto above and beyond traditional money transfers:

 1. Decentralised currency

 Peer-to-peer cryptocurrency transfers allow transaction value to be sent without the need for a centralised authority.
 This massively reduces the bureaucratic legwork needed to send, receive and spend money from one territory to another.
-All users need are wallets to receive funds, which take only a few minutes to set up.
+All that users need are wallets to receive funds, which take only a few minutes to set up.
 In states where government entities control banks and financial institutions, the freedom and independence provided by cryptocurrencies can be crucial for both businesses and individuals.

 2. Lower fees

 Global remittance is most commonly between workers and their families, from higher to lower income countries.
 Naturally, therefore, both the sending and receiving parties want to save every penny in the transaction, and send the money as cheaply as possible.
 Transferring money as cryptocurrency rather than through traditional bank transfers can be much cheaper, because trading crypto assets from user to user charges a low, flat fee.
-At the end of 2018, one (very wealthy) user transferred $194 Million in BitCoin for the transfer fee of 10 cents.
+At the end of 2018, one (very wealthy) user transferred $194 Million in Bitcoin for the transfer fee of 10 cents.
 The same transfer through a bank would be in the hundreds of thousands.
 In the remittance market, the same fee structures apply, albeit on a much smaller scale.

 3. Increased security

-One of the principal reasons that cryptocurrencies are used by any user in any walk of life is that they are encrypted payments that are virtually impenetrable to the advances of fraudsters and cyber criminals.
+One of the principal reasons that cryptocurrencies are used in any walk of life is that they are encrypted payments that are virtually impenetrable to the advances of fraudsters and cyber criminals.
 The blockchain technology on which crypto payments are based creates ledgers which are impossible for hackers to forge, making crypto a safe bet for people wanting to securely send funds across state lines.